How much money will you need to retire? If you’re like the majority of Americans, you don’t know the answer.

 Hopefully you’ve been saving for their higher education since your kids were in diapers.
 If so, you’ll be able to keep chipping away without diverting huge sums of cash from your retirement savings.
 If you’ve neglected to save for college and your 401(k) is less than robust, you may not have enough money to fund both.

 Many parents often sacrifice their own retirement planning to care for kids — even those who have already graduated from college.
-That can be a big mistake.
+A recent Bankrate survey found that half of Americans have jeopardized their retirement savings to pay for their adult children’s bills — and that can be a big mistake.

 “When forced to make a choice, people support their own children first.
 They’ll put themselves last,” says Merl Baker, principal at the financial consulting firm Brightwork Partners.
 “They’re reconciled to working longer than they planned or expected to.
 Or they accept a lower quality of life.
 It’s pretty powerful.”